History of Geno Smith in Timeline

 In 2023, Geno Smith was ranked 77th by his fellow players on the NFL Top 100 Players list.

-On March 13, 2025, Geno Smith was traded to the Las Vegas Raiders in exchange for the 92nd overall pick in the 2025 NFL draft.
+On March 13, 2025, Geno Smith was traded to the Las Vegas Raiders in exchange for the 92nd overall pick in the 2025 NFL draft, reuniting him with former Seahawks head coach Pete Carroll.

-In 2025, Geno Smith was traded to the Las Vegas Raiders after spending two seasons as the starting quarterback for the Seattle Seahawks.
+In 2025, Geno Smith was traded to the Las Vegas Raiders after being the Seattle Seahawks' starting quarterback for two seasons.